Your Furniture Plant Quotes a Custom Workstation in Two Days While the Floor Waits on a Spreadsheet

 Exactly what you get

 A configurator that turns a sold workstation into a production-ready router and an accurate price in minutes, scheduling that loads your finishing and assembly cells with finite capacity, and dealer order intake that maps straight to your BOM.
 Accounting stays on a system built for it.
 You also get shop-floor scan capture that feeds real promise dates back into the configurator, so the salesperson quotes a date the floor can actually hit.
-This pairs naturally with a warehouse management system for finished-goods staging, an inventory management layer for laminate and foam, and business intelligence dashboards for per-order margin.
+This pairs naturally with a warehouse management system for finished-goods staging, an inventory management layer for laminate and foam, and business intelligence (BI) dashboards for per-order margin.

 How to choose a developer in Grand Rapids